Pilbara Finance — Navigation v4

 We work out your borrowing capacity properly on the first call — based on your business cash flow, existing equity, and the specific property — so you know what you can offer before you walk into a negotiation.

-Standard commercial deals usually need two years of business financials and tax returns, recent BAS, current bank statements, and details of any existing debt.
+Standard commercial deals usually need two years of business financials and tax returns, recent Business Activity Statements (BAS), current bank statements, and details of any existing debt.
 If you're buying with a long-term tenant already in place, the lease itself is a critical document — strong leases to good tenants directly improve the deal.

 If you're light on financials (newly structured business, recent restructure, complex group structure), there are specialist lenders that work off alternative documentation, and we know which ones to send your deal to.